Collaborate with Arts Drop

 We use a clinically approved health and wellbeing framework to work with individuals and organisations.
 Our approach ensures our Arts Drop arts activities successfully engage the most vulnerable children and boost their emotional wellbeing.

 As part of the first Arts Drop scheme, piloted in Calderdale, we embedded cross-sector collaboration as part of our pioneering approach.
-This joined-up way of working establishes learnings for the long-term benefits of the cultural sector as they reach out to engage a diverse audience.

-Want to work with Arts Drop?
+Want to connect with Arts Drop?

 Arts Drop was developed through a collaboration between the Creative Learning Guild and Arts and Health specialist Elaine Burke, with funding from The National Lottery.

 The pilot was generously supported by the Arts Council Bridge Organisation for Yorkshire and Humber IVE, Open Minds service run by Calderdale Council and the Community Foundation for Calderdale.

 In addition, business support came from YPO who supplied our arts materials for the initial roll out of Arts Drop and are continuing to support the project.